 - Workforce and consumer management

-“That’s why studying the Master’s of Health Management and Leadership is the way to go.
+“That’s why studying health leadership is the way to go.
 You develop your skills in such a wide variety of areas.
 It’s a recognised qualification – if you do a master’s, then those employers know that a substantial amount of learning has taken place.
 And that you have the skills to get you those positions.”

 How you’ll learn